nwilliams770/academia/GoLang/notes.md

 ---

 ### Lesson 2: Variables, Values, & Types
+**A Note About Exports/Imports in Go**
+* Controlled by naming conventions: lowercased => invisible/not accessible in when package is exported | uppercase => visible outside the package
+    * This is true with structs, methods
 Introduction to packages:
 * variadic parameters
     * `...<some type>` is how we signify a variadic param